 - Some out-of-date clients don’t support the Web Components standard

 - WCs technically work with any framework, but there are some limitations like lack of type support and input bindings, and challenges passing properties to components

-The good news is that, with help from open source tools like Stencil, you can overcome all of these challenges.
+The good news is that, with help from open source design system tools like Stencil, you can overcome all of these challenges.

 Let’s dive deeper into how it works.